 Keeping your workplace safe and healthy is our highest priority at Airsafe.

-Our occupational hygiene professionals are experienced in anticipating, recognising, evaluating and controlling workplace and environmental hazards.
+Our certified occupational hygienist is experienced in anticipating, recognising, evaluating and controlling workplace and environmental hazards.

-Fully certified and expert at meeting your occupational hygiene needs, Airsafe professionals have a particular emphasis on chemical, physical and biological hazards.
+Expert at meeting your occupational hygiene needs, he has a particular emphasis on chemical, physical and biological hazards.
+These include airborne contaminants, chemicals, dangerous goods, indoor environment, hazardous waste, heat stress and noise.

 - Certified Occupational Hygienist (COH), Australian Institute of Occupational Hygienists (AIOH)